-There was no pregnancy test in the 1960s - at least not for ordinary women.
-If a period was missed, a woman wondered, and if a second period was missed, she went to her local GP.
-He - yes - it always seemed to be a male doctor - didn't conduct a test either.
+There was no pregnancy test in the 1950s - at least not in the NHS and not for ordinary women.
+If a period was missed, a woman wondered, and if a second period was missed, she went to her local GP to get into the antenatal system.

 Soon of course an expanding stomach gave the final confirmation, and women threw themselves into preparation for having a baby.